-Fans will then get everything they need to be able to play Frosthaven as a stand-alone.
-“Everything is in a box,” says Childres, who particularly emphasizes the settlement construction as a unique feature: “The greatest novelty at Frosthaven is the construction of one's own settlement.
-There was no such thing in Gloomhaven.
-You have to get out of the city, collect resources to expand the settlement - and then survive the winter. " You don't have to have played Gloolmhaven beforehand, confirms Isaac Childres.
-It's a completely new story.
+Fans will then have everything they need to play Frosthaven stand-alone.
+"Everything is in one box," says Childres, who particularly emphasizes settlement building as a unique feature: "The biggest novelty in Frosthaven is building your own settlement.
+That didn't exist in Gloomhaven.
+You have to get out of the city, collect resources to expand the settlement – and then survive the winter.”
+You don't have to have played Gloolmhaven beforehand, confirms Isaac Childres.
+It's a whole new story.

 Cephalofair Games is now fully focusing on Frosthaven, so Childres did not want to reveal any further plans for the future.
 Meanwhile, a shallow Gloomhaven retail experience appears with Jaws of the Lion, slated for August.

-How valuable Kickstarter as a platform for the industry is, Isaac Childres emphasizes with one sentence: "Cephalofair Games would definitely not have existed without Kickstarter."
-As a student, she started designing games with little money in her pocket, Childres says.
-It wasn't until Kickstarter backers gave him the funds to keep going.
-The author raves about the crowdfunding community: "It's great and full of creative people who want to help you with what you need!"
+How valuable Kickstarter as a platform for the industry Isaac Childres emphasizes with one sentence: "Cephalofair Games would definitely not have existed without Kickstarter."
+As a student, he started designing games with little money in his pocket, says Childres.
+Only Kickstarter backers gave him the funds to continue.
+The author raves about the crowdfunding community: "It's amazing and full of creative people who want to help you with what you need!"

 For further information, please visit www.cephalofair.com.